kpatelPro/memrise-hotkeys/README.md

 ===============

 Makes the hotkeys for multiple choice questions more comfortable on Memrise

 *** New hotkeys are asdf qwer ***

 *** hotkeys for next button: (any of) asdfv ***

 ![](https://raw.github.com/raneksi/memrise-hotkeys/gh-pages/garden_multiple_choice.png)

-Also check out [Memrise Button](https://chrome.google.com/webstore/detail/memrise-button/mahhgdkliaknjffpmocpaglcoljnhodn), my Chrome extension for Memrise.

 # Installation

-I have tested the userscript on Chrome and Firefox using Greasemonkey.

 ## Firefox